 In the early 1970s, the reverend Milton Little became the minister at Bathurst.
 Milton and his wife, Vera, carried on the tradition of activist service.
 They held stimulating Sunday programs for the congregation’s teens.
 As members of “Ploughshares”, they at one time withheld a portion of their income taxes.
 Milton and Vera provided outstanding inspiration in the search for peace and social justice.

-Listen to Milton's sermon, "On Prayer"
+Listen to Milton's sermon, "How Does Prayer Work?"

 In the mid seventies, Milton resigned to take up a post in the Ontario Office of Human Rights.
 The Reverend Stuart Coles became Bathurst’s minister.
 Stuart, Frances Combs, Angie Pritchard and Peter Davies co-founded Bridgehead Trading; the first Canadian company to market fair trade tropical products.
 The venture was such a success that the founders eventually turned over its management to Oxfam.
 Bathurst was also a founding member of the Bread and Roses Credit Union and is still part of the C-A-I-C (Canadian Alternative Investment Company).